mhdsedighi/DOC-Analyzer/ReadMe.txt

 ------------------------
 How to keep the APP updated
 ------------------------
 I am actively developing this app.
-So if you don't know how to work with Git, just click on 'updater' once in a while to get the latest python file.
+So if you don't know how to work with Git, just click on 'Update App' once in a while to get the latest python file.

 ----------------